sylk80/tictactoe_team/notes.md

 ### User acceptance test 2.2 - Horizontal winning condition

-:heavy_plus_sign: Given Player O has won the game
+:heavy_plus_sign: Given Player O has placed their mark

-:construction: When we check the board for a winning condition
+:construction: When the O marks fulfil a horizontal winning condition

+:heavy_exclamation_mark: Then the game ends and the results are printed

+#### Unit tests

 :heavy_exclamation_mark: Then Player O has 3 O marks in the first row